SOBotics/SOBotics.github.io/_posts/2019-01-22-providing-feedback-to-bots.md

 ### Why do we need to feedback to bots?

-We send feedback to the bots for us to know which all reports have already been handled.
+We send feedback to the bots to let us know which all reports have already been handled.
 We also collect some statistics and improve the filters based on this feedback.
-Few of the bots are built on ML and hence they need feedback to improve.
+Some of the bots are built on ML and hence they need feedback to improve.

-The continual improvement of the bots is one way to see how your feedback has affected the bot.
-Soon we are planning to utilize SOPlotics to plot nice graphs and figures for the same.
+The continuous improvement of the bots is one way to see how your feedback has affected the bot.
+We are also planning to start using SOPlotics to generate graphs and visualisations of this.

 The bots do log these data.
 Some bots, like Guttenberg, send the data to a dashboard, like CopyPastor, which stores the data on its behalf.